Partition of the Ottoman Empire

-After the Ottoman government collapsed completely, its representatives signed the Treaty of Sèvres in 1920, which would have partitioned much of the territory of present-day Turkey among France, the United Kingdom, Greece and Italy.
+After the Ottoman government collapsed completely, its representatives signed the Treaty of Sèvres in 1920, which would have partitioned much of the territory of present-day Turkey among France, the United Kingdom, Greece, and Italy.
 The Turkish War of Independence forced the Western European powers to return to the negotiating table before the treaty could be ratified.
 The Western Europeans and the Grand National Assembly of Turkey signed and ratified the new Treaty of Lausanne in 1923, superseding the Treaty of Sèvres and agreeing on most of the territorial issues.

 One unresolved issue, the dispute between the Kingdom of Iraq and the Republic of Turkey over the former province of Mosul, was later negotiated under the auspices of the League of Nations in 1926.
 The British and French partitioned the region of Syria between them in the Sykes-Picot Agreement.
 Other secret agreements were concluded with Italy and Russia.
 The international Zionist movement, after their successful lobbying for the Balfour Declaration, encouraged the push for a Jewish homeland in Palestine.
 While a part of the Triple Entente, Russia also had wartime agreements preventing it from participating in the partitioning of the Ottoman Empire after the Russian Revolution.
 The Treaty of Sèvres formally acknowledged the new League of Nations mandates in the region, the independence of Yemen, and British sovereignty over Cyprus.

 Background

 The Western powers had long believed that they would eventually become dominant in the area claimed by the weak central government of the Ottoman Empire.
-Britain anticipated a need to secure the area because of its strategic position on the route to Colonial India and perceived itself as locked in a struggle with Russia for imperial influence known as The Great Game.
+Britain anticipated a need to secure the area because of its strategic position on the route to Colonial India and perceived itself as locked in a struggle with Russia for imperial influence known as the Great Game.
 These powers disagreed over their contradictory post-war aims and made several dual and triple agreements.

 French Mandates

-Syria and Lebanon became a French protectorate (thinly disguised as a League of Nations Mandate).
+Syria and Lebanon became a French League of Nations Mandate.
 French control was met immediately with armed resistance, and, to combat Arab nationalism, France divided the Mandate area into Lebanon and four sub-states.